How To Support Mental Health and Build Resilience

 - A date for when to review the Wellness Action Plan based on how well it is working for the individual.

-Additional elements of a Wellness Action Plan are considered in the resources accompanying our Level 2 Award in Mental Health & Well-being qualification.
 The mental health charity Mind has an example Wellness Action Plan template that you may find useful, and they provide advice and support to empower anyone experiencing a mental health problem.
+Our Level 2 Award in Mental Health & Well-being qualification also explores Wellness Action Plans.

-We’re also delighted to announce that we’ve revamped our Level 2 Award in Mental Health & Well-being Online Enrichment qualification.
-The online resources provide learners with an understanding of how to manage their mental health as they progress onto further study, work and through life.
-As learners work through the online resources they complete a workbook where they have the opportunity to explore their own understanding of mental health which ensures the knowledge is embedded and retained.
+This newly revamped qualification contains online resources that provide learners with an understanding of how to manage their mental health as they progress onto further study, work and through life.
+As learners work through the online resources they complete a workbook where they have the opportunity to explore their own understanding of mental health and Wellness Action Plans, which ensures the knowledge is embedded and retained.

 This qualification can be used in a number of ways, including: